M for Future - My Tram City Sub-project 3 - Connection Heiligkreuz Quarter and University Hospital

 Planned planning and implementation period

-Currently in preliminary planning stage, planning approval expected from 2028
+Currently in the preliminary planning phase; planning approval is expected to be granted starting in 2029.

 Expected costs